microsoftgraph/msgraph-sdk-powershell/src/DevicesApps.DeviceAppManagement/DevicesApps.DeviceAppManagement/docs/v1.0-beta/Update-MgDeviceAppManagementAndroidManagedAppProtection.md

     - `[Id <String>]`: Read-only.
     - `[MobileAppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: mobileAppIdentifier
     - `[Version <String>]`: Version of the entity.
   - `[CustomBrowserDisplayName <String>]`: Friendly name of the preferred custom browser to open weblink on Android.
+When this property is configured, ManagedBrowserToOpenLinksRequired should be true.
-  - `[CustomBrowserPackageId <String>]`: Unique identifier of a custom browser to open weblink on Android.
+  - `[CustomBrowserPackageId <String>]`: Unique identifier of the preferred custom browser to open weblink on Android.
+When this property is configured, ManagedBrowserToOpenLinksRequired should be true.
   - `[DeployedAppCount <Int32?>]`: Count of apps to which the current policy is deployed.
   - `[DeploymentSummaryConfigurationDeployedUserCount <Int32?>]`: Not yet documented
   - `[DeploymentSummaryConfigurationDeploymentSummaryPerApp <IMicrosoftGraphManagedAppPolicyDeploymentSummaryPerApp[]>]`: Not yet documented